syncfusion-content/wpf-docs/wpf/SfSchedule/Resources.md

 <tr>
 <td>
 SubResourceType</td><td>
-Gets or sets the ResourceType value which is a subresource type of its parent Resource type.</td></tr>
+Gets or sets the ResourceType value which is a SubResource type of its parent Resource type.</td></tr>
 </table>

 {% tabs %}